-"That's not just looking at the 'right now' but figuring out where do they want to be in the future and how do they achieve that," Wallace says.
-Tawhai Kimura says the four generations of her family living in the house, including the youngest, nine-month-old Shyla Roberts, have really valued the support from Pani Ruwhiu, Te Puāwaitanga ki Ōtautahi Trust, and the Māori Women's Welfare League Tuahiwi.
+"That's not just looking at the 'right now' but figuring out where do people need.
+The goal is to have a network of teams that provide an they want to be in the future and how do they achieve that," Wallace iwi response in a disaster as part of a wider Civil Defence Emergency Management plan for the future," Wallace says. says.
+Tawhai Kimura says the four generations of her family living in the house, including the youngest, nine-month-old Shyla Roberts, Mark Solomon hopes this experience will help Māori communities have really valued the support from Pani Ruwhiu, Te Puāwaitanga ki Ōtautahi Trust, and the Māori Women's Welfare League Tuahiwi.

-Determining whānau needs, like those of Kimura and partner Peter Shelford, is the top priority for He Oranga Pounamu.
+Determining whanau needs, like those of Kimura and partner Peter Shelford, is the top priority for He Oranga Pounamu.
 Wallace says a comprehensive needs analysis is due to begin soon.
-In addition He Oranga Pounamu has been collating data from the kaitoko, Te Rūnanga o Ngāi Tahu whakapaka unit, CERA, and other sources to map Ngāi Tahu families around the city.

-That information will be overlaid on a GIS mapping system that shows the city's functioning schools, early childhood education centres, health and recreation centres, parks and shops.
+In addition He Oranga Pounamu has been collating data from the kaitoko, At the most basic level however, Solomon believes a successful Te Rūnanga o Ngāi Tahu whakapaka unit, CERA, and other sources to recovery for the city lies in a resilient and optimistic community; so map Ngāi Tahu families around the city. whānau wellbeing continues to be a priority for Ngāi Tahu as the iwi That information will be overlaid on a GIS mapping system that works on determining people's needs.

-"If we can see there are no schools in areas where there are Ngāi Tahu whānau now living, it allows us to think about what our tribal response to that will be," says Wallace.
+shows the city's functioning schools, early childhood education Tawhai Kimura's daughter Polly knows what's going on top of centres, health and recreation centres, parks and shops. her list when she fills out her needs analysis form: "An oven.
+What "If we can see there are no schools in areas where there are I wouldn't give for a great big roast to feed the whānau.
+It's been a year Ngāi Tahu whānau now living, it allows us to think about what our since I last had one." ТК tribal response to that will be," says Wallace.
 "That information will also allow us to identify any emerging trends.
 We are already seeing an increase in mental health issues and increased truancy at schools because children don't want to travel away from home."